d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 samples weights from a Gaussian distribution with zero mean and variance
 $\sigma^2 = \frac{2}{n_\mathrm{in} + n_\mathrm{out}}$.
-We can also adapt Xavier's intuition to choose the variance when sampling weights from a uniform distribution.
+We can also adapt this to
+choose the variance when sampling weights from a uniform distribution.
 Note that the uniform distribution $U(-a, a)$ has variance $\frac{a^2}{3}$.